 Customer enters card details at checkout for one-off online payment.

-To implement 3DS and comply with SCA, you need to add the following fields to your payment requests.
-Read our guide on authenticating payments for more details.
+To implement 3DS authentication and comply with SCA, you need to add the following fields to your payment requests.
+See our 3D Secure API integration guide for more details.

 Choose whether or not you want 3DS authentication to be performed for the payment.